Manataka American Indian Council

 usually more subtle.

 Not all flowers are edible; some may taste bad and some are poisonous.
 Eat flowers only if you are certain they are edible.
 Consult a good reference book.
-An extensive list of poisonous plants can be found at the following Web site:

 A flower is